 Coworking, flexible workspaces operators and their landlords and investors can benefit from using the right kind of data.
 Here is a tour on some of the latest sources of information on coworking and flexible workspace market and operational intelligence.

-What flexible workspace and coworking data can spaces immediately look at?
+What flexible workspace and coworking data can spaces and landlords immediately look at?

-Looking only at a single flexible workspace or coworking space data
+- Looking at a single flexible workspace or coworking space data

 What is a Comp Set?